Sic4rio/Sic4rio.github.io/_posts/2023-10-10-AD-ENUM-With-CLM-Enabled.md

 ## A Memory-Efficient Update

 Thanks to a awesome Pull Request (PR) by @D1iv3, it's now possible to load the module from memory using `Import-ActiveDirectory.ps1`.
-This script brings a multitude of benefits, including minimal detection risks by antivirus (AV) software, an expansive array of cmdlets (cmdlet usage will breifly be explored in a this post), effective cmdlet filters, and the all-important endorsement from Microsoft.
+This script has a bunch of benefits, including minimal detection risks by antivirus (AV) software, an array of cmdlets (cmdlet usage will breifly be explored in a this post), effective cmdlet filters, and the all-important endorsement from Microsoft.

 For your convenience, Nikhil has shared a copy of the module from a Windows Server 2016 on [GitHub](https://github.com/samratashok/ADModule).

 One of the most valuable perks of this technique is its compatibility with PowerShell Constrained Language Mode (CLM) and low detection rate, making it an invaluable asset for restricted internal engagements.

 # Microsoft.ActiveDirectory.Management.dll Cheat Sheet